The Best Time Tracking Apps for Freelancers in 2026 | Illustration by Steve Leggat

 HarvestFreelancers & small agenciesStart/stop timers + manualBasic setup, clients/projects recommendedLow (idle alerts optional)Built-in invoicingFree (1 user, 2 projects) / $9+ per userAgencies needing invoicing

-ClockifyTeams & enterprisesStart/stop timers + manualAuto-created workspace, optional setupLow–moderate (optional alerts)Export + integrationsFree (up to 5 users, basic features) / $3.99–$11.99 per userLarge teams & enterprise needs
+ClockifyTeams & enterprisesStart/stop timers + manualAuto-created workspace, optional setupLow–moderate (optional alerts)Export + integrationsFree (up to 5 users; billable hours, CSV export & private projects require paid) / $3.99–$11.99 per userLarge teams & enterprise needs

 RescueTimeProductivity analysis for individualsAutomatic background trackingInstall app & categorize activitiesRuns in backgroundBasic project/client timesheets on paid plansLite (free) / $7+Understanding personal productivity